 If you’ve decided that the risk of BIA-ALCL outweighs the benefits of having breast implants, Dr. Florence Mussat can help.
-She’s one of the only female plastic surgeons in Chicago to offer en bloc breast implant removal, and she has extensive experience treating patients with various forms of breast implant illness.
+She’s one of the only female plastic surgeons in Chicago to offer breast implant removal, and she has extensive experience treating patients with various forms of breast implant illness.
 To learn more about how you can safeguard your health while also maintaining your appearance, contact Dr. Mussat to arrange a consultation.

 Going to the doctor with a variety of debilitating, mysterious symptoms is difficult enough; being told those symptoms have no cause can be crushing, embarrassing, and hurtful.
 Unfortunately, this is the experience thousands of women suffering from breast implant illness are forced to endure.
 At this time, breast implant illness is not recognized by the scientific community.
-Still, Dr. Florence Mussat has personally treated numerous women who claim their symptoms were relieved after they underwent en bloc breast implant removal.
+Still, Dr. Florence Mussat has personally treated numerous women who claim their symptoms were relieved after they underwent breast implant removal.
 In her view, it’s essential that medical practitioners retain an open mind and persist in trying to understand the causes of breast implant illness.

 What is Breast Implant Illness?